Forms for New Clients

 Notice of Privacy Practices/ HIPPA: (read-only - no signature required)

-Consent to Teletherapy: Please submit this form to me prior to our first video/audio session.
+Consent to Psychotherapy: Please submit this form to me prior to our first session.

 Identifying your Out of Network Benefits: Use this form when calling your health insurance provider to ask about your mental health benefits.